a-vasilev/building-microservices/README.md

 > Collection of loosely coupled services modeled around a business domain.

 Microservices architecture enables continuous delivery of large complex systems.
 It also makes for systems that can be scaled horizontally.
 It enables developers to evolve the technological stack that is used and it also allows for using the correct tool for each task.
-All of the benefits also make it pre
+All of the benefits also make it pretty complex to implement properly.

 ## Principles of microservices